 RMIT uses AppSpace for Digital Signage.
-Deployment is via a device that is compatible with AppSpace.
+Deployment is via a display device that is compatible with AppSpace.

-The AV integrator shall confirm location, height and orientation prior to installation.
-Where a media player is installed behind an LCD screen, the unit shall be obscured from view and securely mounted to stop unauthorised removal.
-The LCD screen or player may need additional security measures installed.
+The AV integrator shall confirm location, height, and orientation prior to installation.
+The LCD screen may need additional security measures installed.
 This shall be documented in the RFQ/RFT.
+Refer to "AV-SCH-04 AV Standard Equipment List - 4.0" for preferred digital signage display.